-Required Landscaping for Businesses, Schools, and Apartment Complexes: All commercial developments, including public and private entities and apartment complexes, are required to have some of their property set aside for trees and landscaping.
-The required trees and landscaping must be maintained in good condition so as to present a healthy, neat, and orderly appearance.
-Learn more on the Landscaping for Businesses page.
+All commercial developments, including public and private entities and apartment complexes, must set aside some of their property for trees and landscaping.
+The required trees and landscaping must be kept in good condition to ensure a healthy, neat, and orderly appearance.
+You can learn more on the Landscaping for Businesses page.

 Learn more: